unimi-dse/1daee6da/README.md

 One function: plot_passengers is omitted by the main function.
 Run the command ?plot_survivors for info on how to call it.
 ```

 The function create_report() will create a statistical report of the data-set, as a HTML-file.
 This file will either open automatically in your browser, or you have to manually open it from the Files-window in R-studio.
-The function uses a package called DataExplorer.
+The function comes from a package called DataExplorer.

 The function plot_survivors creates a scatter plot of the passengers, with the binary feature "Survived" on the y-axis, the numerical feature "Age" on the x-axis and "Gender" as a color.
 It becomes clear that women were more likely to have survived than men.
 One can also see that younger people were slightly more likely to survive.